CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 ## Supported Versions of Foo-Bar

-The maintainer(s) will will release security fixes for the latest version of Foo-Bar.
+The maintainer(s) will release security fixes for the latest version of Foo-Bar.

 Note that the Foo-Bar project only supports major versions of Perl released in the past ten (10) years, even though Foo-Bar will run on